-Whilst some progress has been made by individual councils through employing illegal dumping rangers/officers, use of the EPA's 'RID online' reporting tool, and by considering their own strategic approach to this issue, a regional approach to illegal dumping program still requires collaboration.
+Whilst some progress has been made by individual councils through employing illegal dumping rangers, deterrent surveillance vehicles, use of the EPA's 'RID online' reporting tool, and by considering their own strategic approach to this issue, a regional approach to illegal dumping program still requires collaboration.

-NSROC successfully applied for Better Waste funding to run a behaviour change pilot into illegal dumping near MUDs, which is expected to be undertaken in 2018.
+NSROC successfully applied for Better Waste funding to run a behaviour change pilot into illegal dumping near MUDs in 2016/17.